 These pictures of the Haemaphysalis longicornis (Asian longhorned) were taken recently by LDA’s Scientific & Professional Advisory Board member James L. Occi, Rutgers, in Bergen County NJ.
 The invasive tick was first discovered on a NJ farm on a sheep in 2017.
 The tick probably came from Asia, where it is able to transmit diseases […]

 Lyme Disease Symptoms & Signs Lyme disease symptoms can affect any system in the body and can mimic symptoms of many different diseases.
-Lyme Disease Symptoms Compiled by the LDA As listed in the LDA LymeR Primer Available for online ordering Click dropdown arrows […]
+Lyme Disease Symptoms Compiled by the LDA As listed in the LDA LymeR Primer Available for online ordering As listed in the LDA Spanish LymeR Primer Available for Downloading Click dropdown arrows […]

 Clinical practice treatment guidelines are often used as reference by physicians for Lyme disease treatment and treatment of other tick-borne diseases.
 The LDA provides some links here for informational purposes only, as LDA does not make specific treatment recommendations.
 The only Lyme disease treatment guidelines that that were posted on the National Guidelines Clearinghouse (NGC), […]